Facebook pixel: How to use the free online marketing tool for your ePages Now online shop

-How to use the pixel in Facebook Business
+How to configure the pixel in Facebook Business

 Step 1: Add events

-Using events, you can determine certain user reactions to be recorded in the online shop.
-The event View content is given by default.
+Events allow you to define specific user responses that will be recorded in the online store.
+The View Content event is preset.
 This tracks every click on a product or category page.
 Other standard events can be defined by clicking on the buttons.
-Some example events are:
+Some example events are

 - Add to cart.
 The customer adds product(s) to the shopping cart.